jandissing/kea_g9_sensehat_twitterbot_django/README.md

 python manage.py createsuperuser

 <b>10 - go to 127.0.0.1:8000/admin and edit the table Team members.
-After inserting data it will be displayed on the web page.
+After inserting data it will be displayed on the web page.</b>

 <b>11 - start django server:</b>